Your Private GP and Sexual Health Clinic in Canary Wharf

 - Hep B can be sexually transmitted

-- It affects the liver and can cause liver scarring (fibrosis), cirrhosis, leading to liver failure or liver cancer
+- It affects the liver and can cause liver scarring (fibrosis) and cirrhosis, leading to liver failure or liver cancer

 HPV vaccination: